joaoasrosa/heuristics/heuristics/look-for-coupling-in-unexpected-places.md

-# Looking for coupling in unexpected places
+# Look for coupling in unexpected places

 ## Question
 Is not coupling just for software components?

 ## Heuristic
-Looking for coupling in unexpected places
+Look for coupling in unexpected places

 ## Examples
 - 2 independent services in the same server rack, sharing the same network components.
 Although they are not logically connected, they can affect each other